The Quest for Generalizable Motion Generation: Data, Model, and Evaluation: Method

 \textbf{Adaptive Branch Selection.} The selection between branches is governed by an adaptive mechanism that assesses the semantic alignment between the text prompt and the generated video motion.
-During inference, we first generate video motion offline using the text prompt, then employ a Vision-Language Model to evaluate the correspondence between the video content and textual description.
-High alignment scores indicate that the video generation model has successfully captured the desired action semantics, triggering activation of the M2M branch to leverage rich multimodal information.
-Poor alignment suggests the action may be inadequately represented in video training data, leading to activation of the robust T2M branch that relies primarily on MoCap priors.
+During inference, we first generate video motion offline using the text prompt, then employ a Vision-Language Model to perform a binary alignment check between the generated video and the text prompt.
+If aligned, the M2M branch is activated to refine the video motion; otherwise, the model falls back to the T2M branch to generate motion from text.
 This instance-level adaptive gating strategy enables \methodname\ to dynamically balance between leveraging video model generalization for novel actions and maintaining motion quality through established mocap priors.
-During training, we implement a curriculum approach where the T2M branch is emphasized for verified high-quality mocap data, while balanced activation is encouraged for automatically annotated sequences.
-For computational efficiency during training, we simulate video motion references by perturbing ground-truth motions with controlled noise, avoiding the need for online video generation.
+During training, we employ a curriculum approach based on dataset characteristics to regulate branch activation.
+For manually annotated datasets, we prioritize the T2M branch to ensure precise semantic alignment; for large-scale auto-labeled datasets, we encourage broader generalization by increasing M2M branch usage.
+When the M2M branch is activated, we generate $z_{video}$ by applying a compound noise strategy to ground-truth motions—including random corruption, jitter simulation, and temporal dropout—to mimic the artifacts of visual MoCap.
+Furthermore, since visual MoCap often yields inaccurate global trajectories, we mask the global translation in $z_{video}$, forcing the M2M branch to rely on local pose dynamics.
+This simulation avoids the need for online video generation during training.